nishitanand/image-relighting-diffusion/albedo/relightingDataGen-parallel/IMPLEMENTATION.md

 **Status**: ✅ MVP Complete and Ready for Testing

-All core functionality from IC-Light paper Section 3.1 is implemented with robust fallbacks and production-quality code.
+All core functionality is implemented with robust fallbacks and production-quality code.